 THE OIL SECTOR

 Cyprus is fully dependent on imported oil for its energy consumption and electricity generation.
 There are very low levels of diversity with regards to energy supply as oil imports dominate the market.
-The limited oil storage capacity of the country sets barriers to security of supply.
+The limited oil storage capacity of the country sets barriers to the security of supply.
 The dependence of Cyprus on oil is expected to be reduced through the import of natural gas, up until the reserves offshore Cyprus are ready for exploitation, which is further expected to catalytically reduce dependence on oil.